• Skip to primary navigation

 Healthy Crockpot Turkey Chili is a low calorie chili recipe made lower in fat with tons of flavor.
 Easy to make thanks to the slow cooker!
 Low Calorie + Gluten Free

-I grew up eating a lot of chili and it’s always been my go-to recipe during the fall and winter.
+I grew up eating a lot of chili recipes.
+In fact, chili macaroni hamburger helper is a favorite from my childhood!
+Chili has always been my go-to recipe during the fall and winter.
 You can never go wrong with a bowl of thick, hearty chili.
-It’s a meal in a bowl that’s packed with healthy ingredients and it’s incredibly easy to make.
+It's a meal in a bowl that's packed with healthy ingredients and it's incredibly easy to make in a slow cooker!

 This healthy chili recipe has the right balance of each macronutrient in it.
 Macronutrients are the protein, fat and carbohydrates in your diet.
 The body needs all three macronutrients to feel its best and even to lose weight!